This story was originally written for the Driven to Desire Challenge

 He looks down for a second, adorably humbled.

 "We believe in you, in your wisdom, your integrity, and your judgment.
 Knowing how carefully you've considered the situation from every conceivable angle, if you feel this is the right course of action, we're with you all the way."
-I carefully tiptoe along the fence between patriotic citizen and adoring fan.
+I tiptoe between patriotic citizen and adoring fan.

 He shuffles his foot on the bluestone path.
 "Thank you, Emmett.
 That means the world to me."